internetarchive/fatcat/guide/src/scope.md

 I'm much less interested in altmetrics, funding, and grant relationships than most existing databases in this space.

-fatcat would not include any fulltext content itself, even for cleanly licensed (open access) works, but would have "strong" (verified) links to fulltext content, and would include file-level metadata (like hashes and fingerprints) to help discovery and identify content from any source.
-File-level URLs with context ("repository", "author-homepage", "web-archive") should make fatcat more useful for both humans and machines to quickly access fulltext content of a given mimetype than existing redirect or landing page systems.
+Fatcat would not include any fulltext content itself, even for cleanly licensed (open access) works, but would have "strong" (verified) links to fulltext content, and would include file-level metadata (like hashes and fingerprints) to help discovery and identify content from any source.
+File-level URLs with context ("repository", "author-homepage", "web-archive") should make Fatcat more useful for both humans and machines to quickly access fulltext content of a given mimetype than existing redirect or landing page systems.
 So another factor in deciding scope is whether a work has "digital fixity" and can be